 As parents we need to learn how to be an informed consumer of autism treatment.
 Crucial to doing this is evaluating the research to see if what you are considering has any backing in science.
 Families of children with ASD are short on money and on time – we have little to waste on ineffective and expensive ‘treatment’!

-- Research Autism is a UK-based website sponsored by the Autism Research Centre at Cambridge University.
+- Research Autism (now National Autistic Society) is a UK-based website sponsored by the Autism Research Centre at Cambridge University.
 Research into a number of treatment approaches are evaluated at a number of levels – it is a great introduction to developing critical skills in evaluating research.

 - The Organization for Autism Research has a publication Parent’s Guide to Research that offers parents information about how to read, understand and evaluate research studies.

 - The Association for Science in Autism Treatment helps parents understand the value of applied behavior analysis in treating autism and provides useful information about pseudoscience.